7ERr0r/sbsdft/README.md

 This app uses [Neighbour Components (NC) method](https://www.researchgate.net/publication/331834062_One_Technique_to_Enhance_the_Resolution_of_Discrete_Fourier_Transform).

-Underlaying algorithm is Sb-SDFT (Single bin - sliding Discrete Fourier Transform).
+Underlaying algorithm is Sb-SDFT [Single bin - sliding Discrete Fourier Transform](https://www.intechopen.com/chapters/54042).

 Sliding DFT is calculated on the CPU using fixed-point integer math.